cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Nov 15, 2017

-If you're looking for [curtisnorthcutt.com](curtisnorthcutt.com), you are in the right place -- but you've caught me in a transition period.
-A more professional website will be available by the start of 2018.
+Looking for [curtisnorthcutt.com](curtisnorthcutt.com)?
+You are in the right place -- but you've caught me in a transition period.
+This website will be ready start of 2018.

 For now: [Curtis Northcutt's Resume](/resources/pdf/cv.pdf)